96hello96/SHDDOS-/README.md

 🚀 SHDDOS v2

 🔍 Overview
 SHDDOS is a customizable tool for stress-testing websites through Distributed Denial-of-Service (DDoS) simulations.
 It allows you to simulate traffic load and test the resilience of web applications.

+⚠️ Is it safe?
-It is completly safe, you may have to turn off your virus protection though.
+SHDDOS is completly safe.
+It is Virus/Malware free.
+Although you may have to disable your virus and threat protection, it will not cause any harm.

 🛠️ Features
 User-Friendly Interface – Easily configurable, with guided input prompts.